 Along with morning sickness, insomnia, and many other ailments, back pain during pregnancy is an unfortunate reality.
 This discomfort will start early on, and likely last through delivery.

-While there isn’t a ton you can do to prevent your back hurting while pregnant, there are some things you can do to alleviate it.
+While there isn’t a ton you can do to prevent your back hurting while pregnant, there are some things you can do to alleviate it such as by supplementing with turmeric.
 Particularly, many women report that their back pain makes their insomnia worse during pregnancy.
 We have a really good solution to this problem, which we’ll share at the end.

 First, though, we are going to explain what causes back pain during pregnancy, and explain what’s normal and what isn’t.

 The two most common causes of back pain during pregnancy are your growing uterus, and the hormone relaxin.

 Your growing uterus puts a lot of pressure on your lower back, and it will unfortunately get worse as the pregnancy progresses.
 This is further exacerbated by the hormone relaxin, which increases in your body throughout pregnancy as well.

 Your abdominal muscles, referred to sometimes as your core, are responsible for protecting your spine and helping you maintain your posture.

 Relaxin causes your muscles and ligaments to loosen up, so you’ll have a harder time remaining upright.
 The reason relaxin increases during pregnancy is to make it easier for your body to ease the baby through your birth canal.
 But, the flip side of this is that all of your body loosens up.

 Your core muscles will also weaken from this, which will lead to more back pain.

 Is it normal to have back pain during early pregnancy?